Spiritual body

-In Christianity, the apostle Paul introduced the concept of the spiritual body (Koine Greek: sōma pneumatikos) in the New Testament (1 Corinthians 15:44), describing the resurrected body as "spiritual" (pneumatikos) in contrast to the natural (psychikos) body:
+In Christianity, the apostle Paul introduced the concept of the spiritual body (Koine Greek: sōma pneumatikos) in the New Testament (1 Corinthians 15:44), describing the resurrected body as "spiritual" (pneumatikos) in contrast to the psychical (psychikos) body or "natural body" (a body driven by the soul, which in late antiquity was understood to be a substance capable of giving life, but a type of life inferior to that of the spirit).

 So is it with the resurrection of the dead.
 What is sown is perishable, what is raised is imperishable.
 It is sown in dishonour, it is raised in glory.
 It is sown in weakness, it is raised in power.
-It is sown a natural body; it is raised a spiritual body.
-If there is a natural body, there is also a spiritual body.
+It is sown a natural body (Note: literally "a psychical body"); it is raised a spiritual body.
+If there is a natural body (Note: literally, "a psychical body"), there is also a spiritual body.